Jack Johnson catches up with us at BBC Radio 2 Live in Hyde Park

 I take in a lot when we go on tour; I kind of find that when I’m touring and doing this kind of stuff where I’m in front of cameras that I have a hard time writing but I’m taking a lot in and I’ll write about all the experiences later.
 But for me the writing process is really a conversation, usually with one person.
 Sometimes it starts with my wife – those are usually the love songs – and then other times it’s maybe a conversation about what was happening on tour.
 And then as we converse, I’ll kind of want to finish it, be alone with the guitar and then I’ll take it next level and then we’ll get back together and finish it in the studio.
 But I always try to think about one person when I write each song and that’s something I learned from reading Kurt Cobain.
 I saw an interview with him and he talked about whenever he wrote – no matter what he was writing – he was always writing for his sister.
 And if he thought she would like it, he would keep it and if he could hear her in the back if his mind sort of snickering or something, he would take that line away.
 So it kept his consistency, and I liked that.
 I guess when I read that I thought I’ll always have someone in mind.
 I don’t have a sister so it can’t be a sister but the love songs are for my wife, the break-up songs are for my friends – I haven’t had to go through a break-up really because I’ve been with the same girl for 20 years!
 So I do have some songs that are through the eyes of my friends who have gone through a break-up or divorce.
 And then a lot of songs are through the eyes of my kids.
 So I’ve got on this album, there’s a song for each of my kids, one song inspired by each of them.

-For further information about Jack Johnson and future events visit here.
+For further information and future events visit Jack Johnson’s website here.

 Watch the video for Home here: